ChrisUmeki/Caml-flage/design.md

 Besides the differences in some fields, major differences between posts and comments include that comments are linked back to a parent entry, and that comments are not sorted.

-### tags.ml
+### Tag
 Tags are a way for users to categorize their posts as well as to find posts pertaining to a certain topic.
 Each tag is defined as a record with two fields: a string which is the name of the tag as well as the mutable posts field that contains a list of posts associated with a a tag.

 ## Data

-Most of our data will be stored in records and lists of records.
-In addition, we will be using a hash table to store the interaction score between users.
+Most of our data will be stored in record types and lists of records.

-We are using Yojson to store all of our information in order to maintain the server.
+We are using Ezjsonm to store all of our information in order to maintain the server.

-In terms of communication, we will be using HTTP GET and POST requests.
-GET requests will be used to return the contents of the webpage-- it is functional because it doesn’t change the state of the server.
+The server responds HTTP GET and POST requests.
+GET requests return the contents of the webpage-- it is functional because it doesn’t change the state of the server.

 ## External Dependencies

 ### Opium
-Opium will allow us to maintain the web application, handle HTTP requests, and interact with databases that contain all the users’ and posts’ information.
+We use Opium to maintain the web application and handle HTTP requests.

 ```
 $ opam install opium
 ```

 ### ReasonReact
-Our goal is to display all the posts on the server onto an actual webpage.
-We will use ReasonReact to build the frontend (display of the webpage and user interface) of this project.
+We use ReasonReact to build the frontend (display of the webpage and user interface) of this project.

 ### Ezjsonm
-We will use Ezjsonm to store the data of users, posts, comments, and tags-- this will ensure that data already stored on the server will not be lost.
+We use Ezjsonm to store the entire state of the server, and to store it to Json.
+In addition we use Ezjsonm to send and receive Json data from the client.

 ## Testing